bagbyte/BagLoginBundle/Resources/doc/config.md

   email:
     from_address:                       # email address used as sender in emails
     from_display_name:                  # email name to display as sender in emails
+    require_account_verification:       # true|false, if true, after a new registration the account will not be active, a link will be sent in the registration email, the user has to click on it in order to activate the account
     send_registration_email:            # true|false, if true, after a new registration the user is notified with an email
-    require_account_verification:       # true|false, if true, after a new registration the account will not be active, a link will be sent in the registration email, the user has to click on it in order to activate the account
-    send_activation_email:              # true|false, if true, after the activation of the account, an email is sent to the user
+    send_account_activated_email:       # true|false, if true, after the activation of the account, an email is sent to the user
     send_password_changed_email:        # true|false, if true, after the user change his password, an email is sent to the user
     events:
       registration: